What is the Greek tense of the verb for ‘commits adultery’ in Matthew 19:9?

 Meaning of Four Passages About Adultery

 Now we will examine the four passages in the gospels that deal with committing adultery.
 The first passage is in Matthew 5:31-32.
-The Greek tenses of the verb, moicheuo, translated as “commit adultery” and then as “commits adultery” in Matthew 5:31-32 are both aorist tenses or action at a point in time.
+The Greek tense of the verb, moicheuo, translated as “commit adultery” in Matthew 5:31-32 is in the aorist tense, which refers to action at a point in time.
 That is, the committing of adultery occurred at some unspecified time—some point in time.
 The action is punctiliar.

 “It was said, ‘WHOEVER SENDS HIS WIFE AWAY, LET HIM GIVE HER A CERTIFICATE OF DIVORCE’; but I say to you that everyone who divorces his wife, except for the reason of unchastity, makes her commit adultery; and whoever marries a divorced woman commits adultery.”
 Matthew 5:31-32 (NASB)

-The Greek tense of the verb, moicheuo, translated as “commits adultery” in Matthew 19:9 is in the present tense.
+The Greek tense of the verb, moicheuo, translated as “commits adultery” in Matthew 19:9 is also in the present tense.

 And I say to you, whoever divorces his wife, except for immorality, and marries another woman commits adultery.
 Matthew 19:9 (NASB)

 The Greek tenses of the verb, moicheuo, translated as “commits adultery” and then as “committing adultery” in Mark 10:11-12 are both in the present tense, even though they are translated differently in the NASB.

 And He said to them, “Whoever divorces his wife and marries another woman commits adultery against her; and if she herself divorces her husband and marries another man, she is committing adultery.”
 Mark 10:11-12 (NASB)

-Once again, the present tense refers to action of short duration.
+Once again, the present tense refers to action in the present.
 Jesus is not referring to the life of an ongoing adulterous relationship.
 Once again, if Jesus had wanted to refer to an ongoing state of adultery, He should have used another tense such as the perfect or imperfect tense.
 Men and women who have committed adultery once are not adulterers or adulteresses the rest of their lives.